rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 associated alarm code id.
 This approach simplifies both in implementation but also in handling - if many alarms occur on the same equipment with short time intervals.

+The ability to request an alarms is used in case the supervision system looses track of the latest state of the alarms.

 A suspend of an alarm causes all alarms from the specific object with the associated alarm code id to be suspended.
 This means that alarm messages